top of page

 ‘Best practices’ suggest that the ideal routines are already in place.
 Whereas, Grant argues, striving for ‘better practices’ is a way to keep people rethinking.
 This is paramount in sports, as my friend Will Greenberg and I also discussed in a BJSM editorial (admittedly, a clear case here of confirmation bias!!).
 The complexity of sports performance and injury means the quest for so-called ‘best practice’ is often misplaced in our field.

-Think like a scientist!
+Think like a Scientist!

 Think Again* by Adam Grant certainly makes you rethink the need to always be right.
 It provides valuable insights into the dangers of cognitive biases and the importance of being actively open-minded, having a challenge network, and embracing the joy of being wrong.
 By incorporating these principles into our work, sports practitioners can better support athletes and engage in healthier debate.